Test Administration Options

 It is recommended that the LEA offer the following two test administration options to meet the needs of the families the LEA serves:

 An LEA should implement in-person or co-located administration of the Initial ELPAC as the primary method of conducting the assessment.
 The LEA should carefully limit physical contact and implement proper social distancing protocols that meet all state, county, and local health and safety guidelines for in-person administrations.
 In addition, an LEA should offer a remote administration alternative for parents and guardians who express concerns about the in-person administration or in the event that local health restrictions make in-person administration unworkable.
-Finally, the administration of PPTs should not be offered remotely, but they are available during in-person or co-located administration for students who have an IEP or Section 504 plan requiring a paper–pencil Initial ELPAC test.
+Finally, the administration of PPTs should not be offered remotely, but they are available during in-person or co-located administration for students who have an IEP or Section 504 plan requiring an Initial ELPAC all domain PPT.

 LEAs may use a combination of administration options.
 However, the administration style should not change in the middle of administering a domain.
 While a student might complete the Listening and Speaking in person and the Reading and Writing through remote administration, a student should not start the Speaking via remote administration and then complete it in person unless no other option is available.